 Some of the most devastating injuries that find their way into the emergency room come from auto accidents.
 And, unfortunately, they are far from uncommon.

 Among the most common accidents are rear-end collisions.
 These accidents occur primarily when a vehicle slows down drastically or comes to a complete stop, and the following vehicle fails to either decelerate or stop.
-Among accidents, these generally aren’t the most dangerous, but they do have their own dangers.
+If this involves larger vehicles, the consequences can be even more severe, which is why a truck accident attorney can be crucial in such situations.
 Specifically, the danger exists, especially in intersections, of being pushed into the intersection itself and causing a further accident.

 Also common are head-on collisions.
 These accidents occur when vehicles collide while driving toward one another.
 Because of the way the vehicles approach one another, the rate of acceleration is increased making these some of the most dangerous types of accidents.